Flock of Doves in a Field Banner image

 NORTHEASTERN KENTUCKY

-Paintsville Lake WMA: Fields near the intersection of KY 172 and Patoker Rd. at Relief, KY.
+Paintsville Lake WMA: Fields near intersection of KY 172 and Patoker Rd. at Relief, KY.
 From West Liberty follow KY 172 east for 20 miles.
 Dove field will be on the right side of KY 172.
-From Paintsville, travel KY 40 west for 1.5 miles to Staffordsville, turn right (west) on KY 172 and continue for 14 miles.
+From Paintsville travel KY 40 west for 1.5 miles to Staffordsville, turn right (west) on KY 172 and continue for 14 miles.
 Dove field will be on the left along KY 172.
 USFWS-approved, non-toxic shot only.

 SOUTHEASTERN KENTUCKY